dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 ---
 title: "Facets of Greatness: Congressional Power Structures"
 categories: "blog facets-of-greatness"
-tags: "business psychology leadership sociology savingtheworld philosophy politics"
+tags: "business psychology leadership sociology saving-the-world philosophy politics"
 headline: "Your definitive guide to working the system and looking good while you do it"